 Indiana specialist Don Strickler agrees self-funding can be short-sighted.

 Lavine is reminded that his mother owns a Long-Term Care policy despite having millions in income and assets.
 When asked why she had a policy, she explained that no one has that much money to pay for lifestyle expenses and pay for part or full-time caregiving.
-She is now 100 years old and has used her Long-Term Care policy for over ten years.
+At age 100, she used her Long-Term Care policy for over ten years.

 Leveraging Existing Assets for Future Long-Term Care

-Some specialists and financial advisors support the idea of leveraging an existing asset to plan for future care.
+Some specialists and financial advisors support leveraging an existing asset to plan for future care.
 One such expert is Mark Goldberg, President of FPS Insurance Agency in Frisco, Texas.